QuantEcon/lecture-source-py/source/rst/samuelson.rst

     plot_y(y_nonstochastic())

-Reverse Engineering Parameters to Generate Damped Cycles
+Reverse-Engineering Parameters to Generate Damped Cycles
 -----------------------------------------------------------------

 The next cell writes code that takes as inputs the modulus :math:`r` and